CFA vs CPA: Which is Better for You?

 CFA vs CPA: Salary Differences

-Salaries of CFAs and CPAs differ widely based on locations, experience level, organization size, etc. The average salary of CPA is USD 94,000 whereas the average salary of CFA is USD 1,02,000.
+Salaries of CFAs and CPAs differ widely based on locations, experience level, organization size, etc. The average salary of CPA is USD 94,000 and the average salary of CFA is USD 1,02,000.
 In India, the average salary of CPA and CFA is INR 7 LPA and INR 8 LPA, respectively.
 With experience, the average salary of a Chartered Financial Analyst can range between INR 15 LPA to INR 20 LPA in India.

 CPA vs CFA Global Demand and Opportunities

 While the CFA is a globally demanded profession.
 The Chartered Financial Analyst profession is highly sought after worldwide.
-Sectors such as Investment Banking, Portfolio Management, Financial Analysis, etc. are a good choice for CFA professionals.
+Sectors such as Investment Banking, Portfolio Management, Financial Analysis, etc., are a good choice for CFA professionals.
 There are no region-specific demands for CFAs as they have a broad international appeal across financial sectors.

 CFA vs CPA: Pros and Cons

 Every course has some pros and cons.
-Check out the table below to know the course-wise pros and cons:
+Check the table below to know the course-wise pros and cons:

 CPA: Pros and Cons